jasperwelgemoed/jasperwelgemoed.github.io/_projects/02_MDP/index.md

 These were decomposed into child functions and visualized using a **SysML block diagram**, an **N² chart**, and a **functional flow diagram** with swimlanes to show node responsibilities.

-Each function was implemented via dedicated or shared ROS 2 nodes:
+I integrated each function via dedicated or shared ROS 2 nodes:

 - **SLAM Toolbox** was used to map the environment and localize the robot on a static map.
-- A custom **EmergencyBrakeCheck** node read sonar data to perform emergency braking when dynamic obstacles (e.g. workers, animals) were detected within 20 cm.
+- A custom **EmergencyBrakeCheck** node read sonar data to perform emergency braking when dynamic obstacles (e.g. workers, animals) were detected within a restricted range.
 - The **NavPlanner** node used the `nav2` stack with a SMAC lattice planner, restricted to spin-and-forward motion for simpler obstacle avoidance.
 - The **AppleDetection** node used **YOLOv8** (via Ultralytics) and **OpenCV** to detect ripe apples using RGB images from both base and gripper-mounted cameras.
 - The **GripperPlanner** node calculated inverse kinematics-based trajectories for the robotic arm and controlled the gripper’s grasping and placing behavior.